This guide will walk you through how to use the Apricot Workflows module.

 You have the option to require your users to create a new record on a workflow task.
 This is helpful if you are creating a workflow for new clients or to record new services.

-Tasks can also require a user to edit existing records.
-When you are a task as “edit existing record,” the task will become optional.
+Tasks can also prompt a user to edit existing records.
+When you set a task to “edit existing record,” the task will become optional.

 Tasks can also be marked as “create or edit” records.
 This will allow your users to search for an existing record to edit, but allow them to create a new record if one does not already exist.